-The Group has established an expected credit losses calculation methodology that is based on the probability of default and loss given default assigned to each issuer according to their external credit ratings, financial performance, financial positions and the related historical credit losses experience, adjusted for forward-looking information, including the forecast economic conditions that relevant to the issuers, such as forecast property market development, forecast changes in default rate of the respective credit rating published by the external credit rating agencies, etc.
+The Group has established an expected credit losses calculation methodology that is based on the probability of default and loss given default assigned to each issuer according to their external credit ratings, financial performance, financial positions and the related historical credit losses experience, adjusted for forward-looking information, including the forecast economic conditions that are relevant to the issuers, forecast property market development, forecast changes in default rate of the respective credit rating published by the external credit rating agencies, etc.

-In light of the recent liquidity issue of PRC property developers, the management of the Group remains vigilant and continues to monitor closely the market situation, in particular to the credit ratings and market news of respective issuers, in reflecting a robust and timely ECL assessment.
+In light of the recent liquidity crisis and liquidation process of PRC property developers, the management of the Group remains vigilant and continues to assess recovery rate of respective debt instruments by referencing to the available credit ratings and most recent market news of respective issuers, in reflecting a robust and timely ECL assessment.
+In addition, the Group has also performed impairment loss assessment by considering the restructuring scheme announced by the issuer and probable restructuring plans formulated by the management for those credit-impaired debt instruments.